maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 {{< tweet 1385573317277532162 >}}

 What are your favourite tips and resources?
 Are you too eagerly awaiting [Julia Evans' zine about debugging](https://wizardzines.com/zines/bugs/)?
 Please tell me in the comments below!

+[^1]: Travis CI itself is no longer recommended [by rOpenSci for instance](https://ropensci.org/blog/2020/11/19/moving-away-travis/).